Specialist Focused Shockwave Therapy for Dupuytren's Contracture

 If the contracture is rapidly progressing, causing noticeable bending of the fingers and limiting hand function.

-To avoid invasive treatment
+To avoid invasive treatments

 Palmar fascia thickening